max0x7ba/parse-integers-benchmark/README.md

 0.147258495,   87.7, scanf
 0.137161991,   81.7, iostream
 0.118859546,   70.8, scanf-multi
-0.034033769,   20.3, mmap-parse-inline
+0.034033769,   20.3, mmap-inline
 ```

 ## Notes
 * `mmap` is a relatively expensive operation so that it may only be faster for relatively large files.
 Benchmark on your file size.
-* `getchar-inline` and `mmap-parse-inline` use a similar inline method of parsing an `int` from a stream of `char`, so that the time difference can be attributed to the latency of accessing the next `char`. `mmap` method maps the entire file into memory and reads it sequentially, which is the best case scenario for the CPU memory prefetcher.
+* `getchar-inline` and `mmap-inline` use a similar inline method of parsing an `int` from a stream of `char`, so that the time difference can be attributed to the latency of accessing the next `char`. `mmap` method maps the entire file into memory and reads it sequentially, which is the best case scenario for the CPU memory prefetcher.